 I won’t go any further as I should let the plot unfold for you in its tragically poignant way.
 I hope you’ll be as moved as I was by both actresses’ performances, as Vera, while deranged, does possess a very powerfully sympathetic magnetism.
 Nancy Kelly is a magnificent actress…

 Addy-“My dearest Eve, I did it for all of us.
 Please believe me I just wanted us to be happy you and me and Gilly.
 To be together always…”

-Anne Francis plays Eve Raydon a woman accused of poisoning her husband (Stephen Dunne) with K-9 liniment in his cocoa.
+Anne Francis plays Eve Raydon a woman accused of poisoning her husband (Gene Lyons) with K-9 liniment in his warm milk.
 She stands trial for her wealthy abusive husband’s murder.
-Her vindictive mother-in-law Mrs. Raydon (Gladys Cooper) would like nothing more than to see her daughter in law go to the gas chamber convinced that she did it.
+Her vindictive mother-in-law Mrs. Raydon (Gladys Cooper) would like nothing more than to see her daughter-in-law go to the gas chamber convinced that she did it.

-There is a strong undercurrent of a lesbian affection at least on the side of Addy, in much the way it was in Lillian Hellman’s The Children’s Hour.
-It’s very subtle and quite heart wrenching… Outstanding performances by the entire cast, in particular by Ruth Roman.
+There is a strong undercurrent of lesbian affection at least on the side of Addy, in much the way it was in Lillian Hellman’s The Children’s Hour.
+It’s very subtle and quite heart-wrenching… Outstanding performances by the entire cast, in particular by Ruth Roman.